leiteg/arch-linux-install/README.md

 Besides the official Arch Linux repositories, there is the [Arch User Repository][8] (AUR) which is maintained by users and provides even more packages.
-However, to download packages from AUR, you will have to install a wrapper for `pacman`.
+However, to download packages from AUR, you need to install a wrapper for `pacman`.
 There are several in the market, but I would recommend [yay][9].

 ## Before you go...

-Now your OS is installed with (hopefully) everything you need.
+Now your OS is installed and ready!
 Run `exit` to quit the `arch-root` and then `reboot`.
-You should be greeted with the GRUB screen!
+You should be greeted with the GRUB screen.
 You can look for further resources in the [general recommendations][10] page in the Arch Wiki.

 [1]: https://wiki.archlinux.org/index.php/Installation_Guide
 [2]: https://www.howtogeek.com/323390/how-to-fix-windows-and-linux-showing-different-times-when-dual-booting/